Wondering what the different sexual orientations are? You’re not broken, and you’re definitely not alone.

 What Are Different Sexual Orientations?

-Sexual orientation describes who you’re romantically or sexually attracted to — if anyone at all.
+Sexual orientation refers to who you’re emotionally, romantically, or sexually attracted to, if anyone at all.

 Here are a few different sexual orientations: